 'phone' => ['required', new ValidPhone('US')];

 For application-wide reuse, you can define a global validator macro.
-This is typically done within the `boot` method of a service provider, such as the `AppServiceProvider`.
+This is typically done within the “boot” method of the “AppServiceProvider”.
+The “Validator::extend” method creates a custom validation rule that you can reference by name throughout your application.

 Validator::extend('phone_global', function ($attribute, $value, $parameters) {